owncast/owncast.github.io/content/docs/encoding.md

 In short:

 You get "more bang for your buck" the slower you go.
 But your server will be preforming more work the slower it is.
+The more CPU you use to compress, the better the output image will be, or the smaller of a file the output will be for the same quality.

 **If you're trying to get better quality and smaller files** move to a slower encoding preset.